victorlevasseur/YAPG-modding-doc/docs/lua.md

 ### Methods

 -   `destroy()` : destroys the entity

+### Attributes

+-   `collidable` : returns the CollidableComponent of the entity
+-   `collider` : returns the ColliderComponent of the entity
+-   `custom_behavior` : returns the CustomBehaviorComponent of the entity
+-   `finish_line` : returns the FinishLineComponent of the entity
+-   `hitbox` : returns the HitboxComponent of the entity
+-   `platform` : returns the PlatformComponent of the entity
+-   `platformer` : returns the PlatformerComponent of the entity
--   `get_attribute("componentName", "attributeName")` : get the value of
+-   `player` : returns the PlayerComponent of the entity
-    an attribute of the entity
+-   `position` : returns the PositionComponent of the entity
--   `set_attribute("componentName", "attributeName", newValue)` : set
-    the value of an attribute of the entity
+-   `render` : returns the RenderComponent of the entity

-### Usage

-In the last two methods, `"componentName"` is the name of the Component owning the attribute. **Do not put `"Component"` at the end of the
-name: for example, for the PositionComponent, just type `"Position"`.**

-The `"attributeName"` is the name of the attribute (as given in the component's documentation).

-The `get/set_attribute` methods don't work directly with values.
-In fact, `get_attribute` return a small **proxy object** containing the value and for `set_attribute`, the `newValue` must be a **proxy object** too.

-However, the game provides functions to convert from/to these proxy objects.
-These functions are :

--   `as_xxx()`: converts from the proxy object returned by `get_attribute` to the xxx type.
--   `xxx_value()`: converts a value of type xxx to a proxy object usable by `set_attribute`.

-`xxx` must be the name of the attribute's type.
-See the components to see the precise type of each attributes.
+See [Components](components.md) to learn about the attributes of each components.

-**Warning: using `int_value()`/`as_int()` for an attribute of type float will not work.
-You must use the exactly correct type for converting proxy objects.**

-*Note:* Why proxy objects ?
-These is mainly because the game engine is written in C++ which is a statically typed language.
-They allow the engine to work with any types of values to receive or change attributes' values.

 ### Example